0BAB1/HOLY_CORE_COURSE/readme.md

 ## Course summary

-What can you learn from the differents course blocks ?
+What can you learn from the different course blocks ?

 ### Single cycle edition